chrissunny94/RC_PS3_tractor/README.md

 # RC_PS3_tractor

- - The main Code is in FINAL folder
- - Structured_data is an attempt to used EasyTransfer library to encode the information
+ - EASY_TRANSFER method is an attempt to used EasyTransfer library to encode the information , this is working better

  - TEST contains the individual modules